-Method for Calculation of Section 1332 Waiver Premium Tax Credit Pass-through Amounts Office of Tax Analysis November 2018
+Method for Calculation of Section 1332 Reinsurance Waiver 2021 Premium Tax Credit Pass-through Amounts Office of Tax Analysis, Department of Treasury February 2021

 Section 1332 of the Affordable Care Act (ACA) permits a state to apply to waive certain provisions of the ACA.
-A waiver must satisfy four requirements to be approved: it must not reduce (1) the number of residents of the state with health coverage; (2) the affordability of that coverage; or (3) the comprehensiveness of that coverage; and (4) it must not increase the deficit.
+A waiver must satisfy four requirements to be approved: it must not reduce (1) the number of residents of the state with health coverage; (2) the affordability of that coverage; or (3) the comprehensiveness of that coverage; and (4) it must not increase the federal deficit.
 If a state plan under a Section 1332 waiver reduces the amount of premium tax credit (PTC) or small business health care tax credit that individuals and employers in the state would otherwise receive, the savings are paid to the state, in "pass-through funding."

-This paper describes Treasury's methodology for modeling health insurance coverage and PTC at the state level, for evaluating Section 1332 waiver applications and calculating pass-through payments for 2019, for states with reinsurance program waivers.
+This paper describes Treasury's methodology for modeling health insurance coverage and PTC at the state level, for evaluating Section 1332 waiver applications and calculating pass-through payments for 2021, for states with reinsurance program waivers.
 This methodology was developed by Treasury's Office of Tax Analysis (OTA) in collaboration with the Office of the Actuary, Centers for Medicare and Medicaid Services (OACT/CMS).

-OTA maintains a tax microsimulation model that represents the U.S. population and simulates income and payroll taxes, including the PTC, over a ten-year budget period.
-Projections for the Budget period are generally made using the Administration's macroeconomic assumptions prepared for the annual Budget or midsession review.
-However, for purposes of 2019 pass-through calculations we used an alternative FY 2019 midsession review baseline that assumes that cost-sharing reduction payments are not made after 2017.
+OTA maintains a tax microsimulation model that represents the U.S. population and simulates income and payroll taxes, including the PTC, over a ten-year budget period.1 Projections for the Budget period are generally made using the Administration's macroeconomic assumptions prepared for the annual Budget or midsession review.
+However, for purposes of 2021 pass-through calculations we used an alternative FY 2021 baseline that accounts for recent economic changes and uncertainty, including those stemming from the COVID-19 public health emergency.2

 OTA also maintains state-specific versions of the model.
-For 1332 pass-through estimates each state model and PTC savings calculation is produced in four steps.
+For 1332 pass-through estimates, each state model and PTC savings calculation is produced in four steps.

 Step 1.
-The first step is to reweight the national-level model to match 2016 Exchange enrollment for each state.
-The number of person-months of enrollment, by federal poverty level (FPL) groups is targeted, using income and enrollment data from the population of tax forms (Form 1095-A and Form 1040 data) for 2016.
-The result is a model that represents Exchange enrollment by FPL in each state for any year through the end of the Budget window (currently 2028).
+The first step is to reweight the national-level model to match 2018 Health Insurance Marketplace (Exchange) enrollment for each state.
+The number of person-months of enrollment, by federal poverty level (FPL) groups is targeted, using income and enrollment data from the population of tax forms (Form 1095-A and Form 1040 data) for 2018.3 The result is a model that

-&lt;sup>2The base model includes an estimate of projected 2016 income as reported to the Exchange as a function of final 2016 income for each tax unit.
-We exclude individuals with projected income below 133% of FPL in states that have expanded Medicaid eligibility under the ACA and below 100% of FPL in states that have not expanded Medicaid eligibility from the potential Exchange individual market population and reweight the remaining model observations to match 2016 enrollment, by final income as a share of FPL.
-We use the same federal poverty levels as used for enrollment (e.g., 2014 levels announced early in 2015 and used for 2016 enrollment).
+3The base model includes an estimate of projected 2018 income as reported to the Exchange as a function of final 2018 income for each tax unit.
+We exclude individuals with projected income below 133% of FPL in states that have expanded Medicaid eligibility under the ACA and below 100% of FPL in states that have not expanded

-&lt;sup>1See https://www.treasury.gov/resource-center/tax-policy/tax-analysis/Documents/Treasury%27s-Baseline-Estimates-of-Health-Coverage-FY-2019.pdf for details.
+1See https://home.treasury.gov/system/files/131/Treasurys-Baseline-Estimates-of-Health-Coverage-FY-2020.pdf for details.